DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - [Chapter 2 about Challenge Power](https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4) begins with a comparison of two different maps of Detroit.
 How do the maps differ, and what do the authors mean when they ask ["Who makes maps and who gets mapped?"](https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4#nl1iq5r2p9p)
 - Overview of Learning Goal #2: Find and Question Your Data.
 Start reading HODV Chapter 3 at <https://handsondataviz.org/find.html>
   - Challenge power & privilege in data
-  - Clarify levels of data
+  - Clarify levels of data (especially US Census data)
   - Recognize public vs private data
   - Mask or aggregate sensitive data
   - Explore open data repositories